dirakx1/MoneyOnTangle/bussiness-case-study.md

 # Introduction.

-* For starters Easygiro can be coupled to work without any specifical backend if you have a cripto wallet.
+* For starters MoneyOnTangle can be coupled to work without any specifical backend if you have a cripto wallet.

 ## Proposed finantial Workflow